jmclellan/cayman-blog/_drafts/2018-01-20-allegro-list-debugging.md

   "register a group of people"
   (mapc 'register-guest list-of-names))
 {% endhighlight %}

-## Trace
-One of the more disheartening things I've run into in lisp is that the language specifications mentioned a trace utility but didn't really dive into what it should do.
-As a result ever lisp dialect seems to have slightly different specifications.
-Here we are going to focus on the allegro CL Trace utility.

 # What Is Trace?
 Well if you made adjusted a function to print what arguments it was called with everytime it got called and then to print out again then you would have implemented a rudimentary trace on said function.
 The lisp trace utility gives us the ability to get information of when our function is called and what its called with WITHOUT having to manually adjust any code.
 All the visibility with none of the risk.